 Despite being quite an impressive gaming monitor, there are a few niggles to be discussed.
 For starters, there’s some backlight bleeding on the two top corners of the screen.
 While it isn’t severe, it is still noticeable on a completely black screen.
 The second niggle I had was the lack of HDMI ports.
 Although I do have an HDMI hub, a monitor of this nature should have at least two, preferably three.

 The Asus ROG Swift PG348Q Curved 34″ Gaming Monitor is a very good, and very able device.
-Not only does it look the part, it performs extremely well under almost all conditions.
+Not only does it look the part, but it also performs extremely well under almost all conditions.
 It has a rich and accurate colour palette, and sharp image.
 There are a number of features dedicated specifically for gamers, making an ideal for all competitive gamers looking for a widescreen monitor.
 Apart from the lack of HDMI ports, slight backlight bleeding and poor speakers, there isn’t much to fault with the Swift.
 In fact, aside from the HDMI ports, the issues are negligible, if noteworthy at all.

 The Swift, though, doesn’t come cheap, and at an RRP of R26,333 (available at) it will make you think long and hard about the purchase.
-At the same time, however, considering the price points of its competitors, relatively similar, the Asus ROG Swift is positioned extremely well, and may be your best choice all things considered.
+At the same time, however, considering the price points of its competitors, relatively similar, the Asus ROG Swift is positioned extremely well, and maybe your best choice all things considered.